myaomeow/myaomeow.github.io/_pages/about.md

   3. Happy to announce that [AtriaConnect](https://www.atriaconnect.org/)'s collaboration with the Alma Mater Hospital in Gros-Morne, Haiti has been accepted for publication in [POCUS Journal](https://pocusjournal.com/)!
 Our work will be featured in the upcoming issue, but check out the preprint on [medRxiv](https://www.medrxiv.org/content/10.1101/2020.05.08.20095760v1) now.

+> **January 2020**

+  1. Humbled to be the recipient of Caltech's Scholarship funded by the Richter Memorial Fund in honor of Paul K. Richter and Evalyn E. Cook.
+This generous merit-based award helps to cover over 60% of my tuition fees.

+  2. I am the recipient of the McLean Scholarship awarded by Caltech.
+Grateful for all of Caltech's support and assistance throughout the past three years.

+ > **October 2019**

+   1. Excited to announce that a paper published by Dr. Anna Maw, one of [AtriaConnect](https://www.atriaconnect.org/)'s volunteer physicians, has been published in [Diagnostics](https://pubmed.ncbi.nlm.nih.gov/31635219/).
+Our work discusses some of the stakeholder perceptions in implementing point-of-care ultrasound training in resource-limited settings.